hicklin-james/ng-simple-color-picker/README.md

 # ng-simple-color-picker

 Sometimes you don't need or want a full colorpicker in your web application.
-This directive creates a simple bootstrap that allows you to select from a pre-defined list of colors.
+This directive creates a simple bootstrap dropdown that allows you to select from a pre-defined list of colors.

 ![alt text](https://github.com/hicklin-james/ng-simple-color-picker/blob/master/screenshots/img1.png "Screenshot")